abirafdirp/django-oscar-jne/README.rst

 * Added updaterajaongkir management command.
 This will populate your cities with rajaongkir's data.
 * Added has_descendants() in category model (for frontend usage)
 * Added weight to product model
+* Change phone_number field to char_field to remove international validation (was oscar's phone field)
 * Removed many unused fields in shipping address, because this app is only intended for local usage only (Indonesia)